website-logo-dark website-logo-light

 browser

-Franchising is when one business (the franchisor) gives another business (the franchisee) a license to sell products and services under the franchisor’s brand name.
+In franchising, one business (the franchisor) gives another company (the franchisee) a license to sell products and services under the franchisor’s brand name.

 In return for these benefits, the franchisee pays ongoing royalty fees to the franchisor.